Additional Employment Regulation 601

 C. Occasional or Sporadic Employment means an employee works for UNCSA in a different capacity from their regular employment on an infrequent, intermittent, or irregular basis.

 D. Secondary Employment means that a UNCSA employee also works for a non-state employer.

 1. Additional employment at UNCSA may occur only on a temporary part-time basis when the employee possesses specialized knowledge, skills and abilities not readily available in the local labor market.

 2. Additional employment is intended to be used only for a fixed term assignment with specified beginning and ending dates (not over several terms, for example) and not for a continuing need.

-3. Additional employment may not conflict with the employee’s regularly assigned SPA duties or affect performance adversely.
+3. Additional employment may not conflict with the employee’s regularly assigned SHRA duties or affect performance adversely.

 4. Additional employment requires prior approval from the requesting department, the employee’s primary or home department, and if an academic position is involved, the Provost.

 5. A permanent part-time employee who is regularly scheduled at least 20 hours but less than 30 each work week cannot be appointed to more than one position at a time.
 However, under limited circumstances, a single position may involve performing duties for more than one department.

 B. Policies Specific to Teaching Assignments